 Now suppose you’re walking down the street, minding your own business, when all-of-a-sudden, you walk past this evil!Omega.
 You’re familiar with vis reputation, and you make no sudden moves, and avoid eye contact.
 Ve just smiles and walks past without doing anything conspicuous.

-You relax a little, but are still quite worried.
+You relax a little but are still quite worried.
 Being ridiculously super-intelligent, evil!Omega could probably know your thoughts just by looking at the micro-expressions on your face.
 You are fully convinced, if ve wanted to, ve could effectively take control of your behavior.

 Later that day, you come about a burning orphanage.
 On any other day, your optimal course of action would be assured.
 But what if evil!Omega optimized this situation perfectly counter to your utility function?
 What if, after running in there and trying to save them, you’re hit with falling debris and die (or worse)?
-What if, after running away or giving up halfway, someone else immediately rushes in there and saves them, and you’re demonized by the local news?
+What if, after running away or giving up halfway, someone else immediately rushes in there and saves them, and you’re demonized by the locals?

-And, naturally, what if the whole point of that encounter earlier was to get you second guessing yourself at the right moment?
+And, naturally, what if the whole point of that encounter earlier was to get you second-guessing yourself at the right moment?

 You can see the problem here.

 A translation: For every every action: that if you think the utility of is positive then the utility of is really negative.

 Or, If you think something going to go well, it’s really going to screw you over.
 And vice versa.

 If you squint, the paradox here is just a little like the liar paradox:

 Really, the whole paradox business is “define s to be a paradoxical statement … oh no! we have a paradox!”